malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 This is true in nearly every domain.
 For instance, we talk about how you can kill one species and the result is a cascading domino effect of other species dying out.
 Well, society is a very, _very_ nondeterministic and complex system.
-Complex systems have interactions that are literally impossible to tease out.
 Making a change to society, no matter how well-intentioned, can easily have unintended consequences.
 Can easily have _bad_ consequences.
 Societally destructive consequences.